shibumi/shibumi.dev/content/posts/Google-Summer-Of-Code-2020.md

 * Do not share state in test functions: Issue [#71](https://github.com/in-toto/in-toto-golang/issues/71)
 * Use Go Linter for CI: Issue [#74](https://github.com/in-toto/in-toto-golang/issues/74)

-A few of these issues have first drafts, already.
+A few of these issues have first drafts already.
 I have worked on this drafts during my Google Summer of Code stipend, too:

 * [Move subsetCheck to Set Interface](https://github.com/in-toto/in-toto-golang/pull/73)
 * [Add Github Actions Support](https://github.com/in-toto/in-toto-golang/pull/72)